fortenforge/suggestions-for-running-a-puzzlehunt/README.md

 # Puzzle Design

 ## Answer Selection
 To the extent possible, make your answers real English words or phrases.
-Well-known proper nouns are usually fine, as are very long phrases, but random word mashes ("VIBRATING BANANA") are less ok, and keyboard mashes ("JDIELDNSDFJKLSD") are a no-no. Be careful when choosing thematic answers: if there are enough constraints imposed by the meta or the puzzle structure, solvers may be able to bypass large chunks of your puzzle by querying an engine for thematic answers.
+Well-known proper nouns or foreign phrases are usually fine, as are very long phrases, but random word mashes ("VIBRATING BANANA") are less ok, and keyboard mashes ("JDIELDNSDFJKLSD") are a no-no. Be careful when choosing thematic answers: if there are enough constraints imposed by the meta or the puzzle structure, solvers may be able to bypass large chunks of your puzzle by querying an engine for thematic answers.

 ## Cluephrases